-- 3.1 Planning decisions must be taken in line with the 'development plan' unless material considerations indicate otherwise.
+3.1 Planning decisions must be taken in line with the 'development plan' unless material considerations indicate otherwise.
 The development plan for an area is made up of the combination of strategic policies (which address the priorities for an area) and non-strategic policies (which deal with more detailed matters).
-Guildford's current development plan consists of the extant policies in the Guildford Borough Local Plan 2003 and the policies in the recently adopted Local Plan: Strategy and Sites 2019 (LPSS).
-Policies from the Local Plan 2003 were saved for development management purposes pursuant to the transitional provisions set out in the Planning and Compulsory Purchase Act 2004 (the 2004 Act).
-A number of these were superseded by the LPSS (listed in Appendix 8 of the LPSS) and those remaining will be fully superseded by the Local Plan: Development Management Policies. - 3.2 The policies in the draft Local Plan have been prepared in accordance with the National Planning Policy Framework (NPPF) and the Localism Act 2011 (including the Duty to Cooperate).
-In preparing the draft Local Plan, officers have also had regard to requirements of the Planning and Compulsory Act (2004) and the Town and Country Planning Regulations (2012).
+The extant policies in the Guildford Borough Local Plan 2003 and the policies in the recently adopted Local Plan: Strategy and Sites 2019 (LPSS) form part of Guildford's current development plan.
+Policies from the Local Plan 2003 were saved for development management purposes pursuant to the transitional provisions set out in the Planning and Compulsory Purchase Act 2004 (the 2004)

+- Act).
+A number of these were superseded by the LPSS (listed in Appendix 8 of the LPSS) and those remaining will be fully superseded by the Local Plan: Development Management Policies. - 3.2 The policies in the draft Local Plan have been prepared in accordance with the National Planning Policy Framework (NPPF) and the statutory framework prescribed in the Planning and Compulsory Purchase Act 2004 and the Local Planning Regulations (including the Duty to Cooperate).
 The National Planning Practice Guidance (NPPG) has also been used to inform the plan-making process.

-4. The Local Plan process
+4. The Local Plan Process

 - 4.1 A Regulation 18 consultation is the first of two statutory consultations that must be undertaken prior to the submission of the draft Local Plan to the Secretary of State for examination.
 The second consultation is known as the Regulation 19 consultation.
 Sometimes councils will undertake two Regulation 18 consultations - one identifying 'issues and options' followed by another identifying 'preferred options'. - 4.2 This was the approach undertaken in preparing the LPSS.
 In that instance carrying out two Regulation 18 consultations was justified given the number of 'spatial options' that were available to the Council is deciding where and how identified development needs should be met.
 Therefore, the benefits associated with a rigorous process of identifying and refining the spatial development strategy outweighed the additional time this added to the timetable (approximately a year). - 4.3 However, given the limited number of real 'options' associated with detailed development management policies (in most instances the only choice is either having a policy or not having a policy and relying simply upon other policies and national policies/guidance).
-There is therefore a greater imperative to progress the Local Plan in a timely manner so that the policies can be given weight as part

-- of the decision-taking process.
+There is therefore a greater imperative to progress the Local Plan in a timely manner so that the policies can be given weight as part of the decision-taking process.
 As a result, Officers recommend undertaking only one Regulation 18 consultation which includes 'issues, options and preferred options'. - 4.4 It should be noted that undertaking only one Regulation 18 consultation does not preclude the Council's ability to change its 'preferred option' when it comes to preparing the Regulation 19 consultation version, also known as the Proposed Submission Local Plan.
 In contrast, only minor modifications can be made to the Regulation 19 consultation version prior to submission to the Secretary of State for examination.
-Should the Council wish to make main modifications at this stage, a further Regulation 19 consultation/targeted Regulation 19 consultation would need to be carried out prior to submission. - 4.5 The Executive will also be asked to adopt a revised Local Development Scheme (LDS) to reflect the new timetable for the production and adoption of the Local Plan: Development Management Policies.
+Should the Council wish to make main modifications at this stage, a further Regulation 19 consultation/targeted Regulation 19 consultation would need to be carried out prior to submission. - 4.5 A revised Local Development Scheme (LDS) is also before the Executive for adoption to reflect the new timetable for the production and adoption of the Local Plan: Development Management Policies.